MySQL Monitoring Best Practices

 Metrics Acquisition Solution

-In the following solution:
+In the solution below,

 SHOW ENGINE INNODB